tadasant/strand-ui/README.md

 package.json - contains a tiny bit of config (stagingcdn, productioncdn) because there's a known html-webpack-plugin issue ([UI-46](https://solutionloft.atlassian.net/browse/UI-46)) that prevents us from using a workaround for it.

+## GraphQL schemas, testing, and TypeScript

+Extract and updated GraphQL schema from API by going to its project root and doing:

+`python manage.py graphql_schema --indent 2 --out schema.json`

+Commit the schema to `schema.json` in UI.
+UI-26 will automate this process.

+An alternative to consider; can use `apollo-codegen` over the wire:

+`node_modules/.bin/apollo-codegen introspect-schema http://localhost:8000/graphql --output schema.json`

+Generate up-to-date TypeScript definitions with:

+`node_modules/.bin/apollo-codegen generate **/*.graphql --schema schema.json --target typescript --output graphql-types.ts`